 Welcome to the May 2022 Charlotte Apartment Report.
 In this assessment of the local rental market, Rentable data scientists and rental experts break down the May 2022 key findings and figures for the Charlotte rental landscape.

 Our experts analyze the pricing trends — one-bedroom, two-bedroom, year-over-year and month-over-month — in Charlotte and surrounding areas and provide comparisons to the entire metro area, nearby cities and some of the most desirable and expensive cities in the United States.
 Take a look at the last 12 months of Charlotte average rent prices in the chart below.

 More key findings include:

 3 suburbs are currently priced higher than the city of Charlotte.

 Rent growth in Charlotte over the past year has been on the rise.
-When compared to major cities nearby, along with some of the most expensive cities in the country, Charlotte rent prices appear to be relatively affordable for local residents.
+When compared to major cities nearby, along with some of the most expensive cities in the country, Charlotte average rent prices appear to be relatively affordable for local residents.

 The price for a Charlotte one-bedroom apartment remains vastly more affordable than four of the largest cities in the United States — New York City, Washington, D.C.
 San Francisco and Los Angeles.
 And pricing compares quite similarly to nearby Midwest cities.